Mariners finalize $7M, 2-year deal with reliever Ken Giles - WHIZ News

+Ken Giles knows the upcoming season will be all about patience.
+There is no need to rush his recovery since the Seattle Mariners won’t even consider allowing him to see the majors this year.

+“I would love to be out there this year.
+But you know what?
+It’s not going to do me any good, it’s not going to do the organization any good,” Giles said.
+“As long as I stay patient through my process, I’ve already come to the realization I’m not going to pitch this year and that’s OK.”

-The Seattle Mariners finalized a $7 million, two-year contract with reliever Ken Giles on Friday that includes a club option for the 2023 season.
+The Mariners finalized a $7 million, two-year contract with Giles on Friday that includes a club option for the 2023 season.

-Seattle signed Giles knowing he won’t pitch for the Mariners this season while recovering from Tommy John surgery.
-Manager Scott Servais stressed that no matter how far along Giles gets in his recovery, he won’t pitch in the majors in 2021.
+Seattle signed Giles knowing he won’t pitch for the Mariners until 2022 while recovering from Tommy John surgery.
+Manager Scott Servais stressed that no matter how far along Giles gets in his recovery, he won’t pitch in the majors this year.

 Seattle designated for assignment right-handed pitcher Robert Dugger to clear a spot on the 40-man roster for Giles.